 When looking for a part of the plant to divide it will become very obvious if there are various offshoots on your African Mask Plant.
 They will be completely separate and growth will stem from the middle of each section.
 These are called rhizomes.

 Separate the sections

 You may have to trim off the odd root if they aren’t detangling easily but you should be able to carefully pull the sections of your African Mask Plant apart.
-It’s okay if you have to slice around the plant a little to separate them but just make sure that each section has strong roots to help your African Mask Plant propagation be successful
+It’s okay if you have to slice around the plant a little with your scissors/ shears to separate them but just make sure that each section has strong roots to help your African Mask Plant propagation be successful

 Place the section(s) in water or fresh potting mix

 Pot the main mother African Mask Plant back into its original pot (or downsize if you have taken a substantial amount off the plant).
 You will then need to decide whether you want to pot the sections in water or potting mix.
 This depends on the size of the new plant and the maturity of the root system.

 You can use a light monitor to figure out if you’re African Mask Plant cuttings are getting the right amount of sunlight.
 You can also supplement sunlight levels by using an LED grow light which are great at encouraging growth in cuttings.
 We love this one which is available on Amazon here.

 It’s at this stage that you might choose to use rooting hormone.
 This will help to speed up root growth on the new cuttings.
 We have always found this rooting gel to be successful – you can buy it on Amazon here.

 If the offshoot has quite mature roots then it will be totally fine growing in potting mix already.
 You’ll want to use fresh high-quality potting mix to ensure your new plants get all the nutrients they need.
 Our top choice for soil would be this potting mix from Miracle Gro.
 However, if you feel the roots need to grow a little more then we recommend placing them into water as a middle step.